pirica/fnbot-client/README.md

 FNBot is a simple to run Fortnite bot that can show all cosmetics you like.
 It is written in [Node.js](https://nodejs.org/en).

+## Support me
+If you want to support me, feel free to by using my Support-a-Creator code `terax235` in Fortnite :).
+Every purchase counts and allows me to keep my projects up.

 ## Discord

 Need some help, want to contribute or just want to chat?
 Feel free to join my [Discord server](https://discord.gg/dksmQK7)!
+Please do not add me on Fortnite, I will not support you there.
+If you need help, simply join my Discord server.

 ## Features